the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 - bhub coordinates these techs to make it easier for researchers to share reproducible analyses

-Turing Research Fellow and lead developer of _The Turing Way_, [Dr Kirstie Whitaker](https://www.turing.ac.uk/people/researchers/kirstie-whitaker), had the comment on the BinderHub technology.
+Turing Research Fellow and lead developer of _The Turing Way_, [Dr Kirstie Whitaker](https://www.turing.ac.uk/people/researchers/kirstie-whitaker), had the following comment on the BinderHub technology.

-> BinderHubs package together really fantastic tools like notebooks, docker, cloud computing resources, corrdination engines, along with clear version control to deliver reproducible research at the click of a button.
+> BinderHubs package together really fantastic tools like notebooks, docker, cloud computing resources, coordination engines, along with clear version control to deliver reproducible research at the click of a button.
 >
 > -- Dr Kirstie Whitaker